 What can you serve with stir fry?

-I also like to add some vegetable side dishes to the table when I make any stir fry.
-I think stir-frying vegetables brings the flavour right out, without they becoming too soft and overcooked.
+- Add some vegetable side dishes to the table, stir-frying vegetables brings the flavour out, without they becoming too soft and overcooked.

 Pin this recipe: